Reciprocal theorem for calculating the flow rate of oscillatory channel flows: Problem formulation and reciprocal theorem

-We consider the oscillatory low-Reynolds-number flow of a Newtonian fluid in three configurations, as shown in figure~\ref{fig:schematic}.
-The first configuration is a straight rigid channel (figure~\ref{fig:schematic}(a)), the second is a nonuniform rigid channel with a spatially varying top wall (figure~\ref{fig:schematic}(b)), and the third is a soft channel with a deformable top wall (figure~\ref{fig:schematic}(c)).
-We assume that the axial length of the channel, $\ell$, is much greater than the channel height $h$, i.e., we consider slender geometries.
+Consider the incompressible oscillatory flow of a Newtonian fluid in the two 2D configurations shown in Fig.~\ref{fig:schematic}.
+The first configuration is a straight rigid channel of uniform height (Fig.~\ref{fig:schematic}(a)).
+The second configuration is a nonuniform rigid channel with variable height in the flow-wise direction (Fig.~\ref{fig:schematic}(b)).
+We assume that the axial length of the channels, $\ell$, is much greater than the channels' height $h$, i.e., we consider \emph{slender} geometries.
 The viscous fluid flow is driven by an imposed oscillatory pressure difference with amplitude $\Delta p$ and frequency $\omega$, resulting in a velocity field $\boldsymbol{v}$ and a pressure distribution $p$.
-Our goal is to determine the flow rate $q$.
+Our goal is to determine the flow rate $q$, and specifically how it depends on $\omega$ (or, dimensionless groups involving $\omega$), \emph{without} solving the oscillatory flow problem.

-The governing equations for this type of fluid motion are those of unsteady Stokes flow \cite{leal2007advanced,happel1983}:
+The corresponding governing equations are those of unsteady Stokes flow \cite{leal2007advanced,happel1983}: